mchlkucera/knowledge/reservio/automations/slack-chatbot.md

 2. `create_prd` (with dashboard feature details)
 3. `remove-waiting-reaction`
 4. `add-done-reaction`
 **Response:** "Dashboard PRD is ready!
-Here's your comprehensive document covering user flows, requirements, and success metrics."
+Here's your comprehensive document:

+[FULL PRD CONTENT FROM THE TOOL WOULD BE SHARED HERE - including all sections, requirements, user stories, acceptance criteria, etc.]"

 ### Remember
 - Always stay in character as Sato Urobi